 If you want to know more about Terezín and what transpired there, you can also visit the Jewish Museum in Prague.
 Terezin Concentration Camp from Prague only takes about an hour if you’re travelling by car.

 Jewish Museum in Prague.

 The museum showcases drawings created between 1942 and 1944 by children who were imprisoned in the ghetto.
 Now part of the museum’s permanent exhibitions, many of the artworks were made during the children’s classes with Friedl Dicker-Brandeis.
 Friedl filled two suitcases with thousands of the children’s drawings and hid them in a secret place.
 The drawings depicted holiday celebrations and the children’s dreams of being able to return home.

 Terezín Concentration Camp Tours allows you to witness firsthand a historic site that saw the death and massacre of millions of innocent Jews during the second World war.
 Sites you can visit during your Terezín Concentration Camp Tour are listed below.

 Art within Terezín’s Walls

-Rafael Schächter, a Czech composer, was also held at the camp.
+Rafael Schächter, a Czech composer, was also held at the Terezín Concentration Camp.
 In 1943, he organized a chorus consisting of 150 Jews who performed in front of other prisoners, SS officers, and other members of the German army.

 The rich cultural life within the camp belied the sobering truth that transpired within its walls.
 It was a propaganda camp and was used to mask the reality of what was really happening to its prisoners.